This page is only for the Department of Environmental Quality.

 - Law Governing Business Confidentiality of Documents Submitted to DEQ

-Complete a GRAMA request form (71 KB) for either the Department or a specific Division.
+Complete a GRAMA request form for either the Department or a specific Division.
 If you know the Division in which the records are located, you may contact that Division’s GRAMA file clerk directly.
-Division GRAMA file clerks will locate the requested files within 10 working days of proper receipt, if they exist, and then contact the requestor.
+The Division GRAMA Coordinator will respond to your request within 10 working days of proper receipt, if they exist, and then contact the requestor.

 In some rare cases, where there is deemed to be sensitive content, a GRAMA request may be denied by Department management.
 DEQ also has a growing number of public files available online.
 See the Self Service section above.